 Actually, in less time than you would spend waiting for pizza delivery, you can make a beautifully glazed, dinner-party-worthy pork tenderloin.

-The best thing about pork tenderloin?
+The best thing about this apricot balsamic glazed pork tenderloin?
 You only need a handful of ingredients to bring it to life.

+Pork loves fruity notes.
 For this one, apricot preserves bring the sweetness factor.
-Pork LOVES fruit; you’ve gotta do it.
 Balsamic vinegar and a little lemon juice add some acidic tang.
-Herbes de provence, in addition to making you feel fancy, add a floral earthiness.
+Herbes de Provence, in addition to sounding fancy, add a floral earthiness.

-While the glaze is coming together, you can preheat the oven and, I don’t know, flip through a magazine or something.
-Or give your dog some snuggles!
-If yours is anything like mine, he’s in the kitchen waiting for some attention/food anyway.
+While the glaze is coming together, you can preheat the oven, relax for a few moments, and flip through a magazine or give your dog some snuggles!

 - 1/4 cup balsamic vinegar